viettelidc-provider/terraform-provider-vopencloud/docs/resources/compute_instance_v2.md

 with how Instances and Networks relate:

 * In scenarios where you only have one network available, you can create an instance without specifying a `network` block.
-ViettelIdc will automatically launch the instance on this network.
+VOpenCloud will automatically launch the instance on this network.

 * If you have access to more than one network, you will need to specify a network